Is paying off your mortgage and living mortgage free really like having financial freedom?

 Think about it, when your basic expenses are covered, you don’t need to worry about pleasing your boss and keeping your job.
 If you hate your boss or job, you can leave.

-You can really take whatever job you like if it’s at least $22 / hour.
-Because whatever you make, it’s your disposable income for the “fun” expenses like going out to the restaurant, vacations, clothing, whatever.
+You can really take whatever job you like if it’s at least $24 / hour.
+Because whatever you make, it’s your disposable income for the “fun” expenses like going out to the restaurant, vacations, or whatever.

 I can tell you it’s exhilarating 🙂